Neural Injective Functions for Multisets, Measures and Graphs via a Finite Witness Theorem: Moment injectivity with analytic activations

 \end{definition}

-Our definition of discriminatory activation functions comes from\footnotemark\ Cybenko's celebrated paper on the universality of MLPs \cite{cybenko1989approximation}.
-In this paper, it is proved that sigmoid-like activation functions are discriminatory, and this is used to show universality of MLPs with such activations.
-Later papers \cite{pinkus1999approximation} showed that universality can be achieved for \emph{all} continuous non-polynomial activations.
+The definition of discriminatory activation functions comes from\footnote{with a minor change: we do not require that all measures considered are supported on the same fixed compact set.}\ Cybenko's celebrated paper on the universality of MLPs \cite{cybenko1989approximation}, where it was proved that sigmoid-like activations are discriminatory.
+This, in turn, was used to prove the universality of MLPs with such activations.
+In later papers \cite{leshno1993multilayer,pinkus1999approximation} it was shown that universality can be achieved by \emph{all} continuous non-polynomial activations.
 In the following simple proposition, we use a reverse argument to that used by Cybenko, and show that activations that allow for universality are automatically discriminatory:

+\begin{restatable}{prop}{disc} Let $\sigma : \RR \rightarrow \RR$ be a continuous function that is not a polynomial; then $\sigma$ is discriminatory. \end{restatable}